jhongover9000/intro2im/midtermProject/README.md

 #### The Game

 What I made is your simple generic sidescroller, with some fun bits and pieces of random ideas (by random I literally mean I was in the middle of coding some things and thought "oh, that sounds fun" and suffered for 4 hours trying to get it to work).
+You fight through stages of enemies, then take on a boss.
+However, each stage increases in difficulty, so you need to decide whether you want to keep levelling up or you want to proceed to the next stage.
+Every time you level up, you gain a bit more HP, MP (needed for skills), and DP (damage points).
+You also can guard against enemy attacks for reduced damage, but be aware that you have a limited number of blocks before you start taking the full brunt of the attacks!

-Here are some screenshots and explanations of the game.
+Here are some screenshots and explanations of the game/random ideas I had.

 ##### Title Screen